Skip to main content

 Europe is the trip almost every Australian family treats as the "big one" — the three-week multi-country grand tour that kids remember for the rest of their lives.
 The flights are long, the planning feels overwhelming, and the costs look intimidating on every Google result.
 This post is the honest version for AU families: how much does a 21-day four-country Europe family trip actually cost in 2026?

-That's a big number, but it's also a three-week trip across four countries — which is genuinely the right length for a first Europe trip with kids.
-Spread the cost over 18 months of savings and you're looking at around AU$440/week — less than many families spend on takeaway.
+That's a three-week trip across four countries — which is genuinely the right length for a first Europe trip with kids.
+Spread the cost over 18 months of savings and you're looking at around AU$319/week.

 The Trip Outline: 21 Nights, Four Cities